 Prisoners in Ohio’s Marion Correctional Institute built their own computers from spare parts.
-Not only that, once their computers were working, they tapped into the Dept. of Rehabilitation and Correction’s network.
+Not only that, once their computers were working, they tapped into the Department of Rehabilitation and Correction’s network.

-Investigators ultimately found that the criminals were using their computers to connect to the internet and fraudulently apply for credit cards.
-The investigators found evidence that the prisoners were doing research on tax fraud, looking for recipes for homemade drugs, and more.
+Investigators ultimately found out the criminals were using their computers to connect to the internet and fraudulently apply for credit cards.
+They found evidence the prisoners researching tax fraud, looking for recipes for drugs and more.
 Note: Here’s how to avoid being a tax fraud victim.

 A sitcom that’s not funny

 This crime was discovered when the prison’s IT department was alerted to someone exceeding their allotted time on the internet.
 Worse, the IT department noticed the prisoners were using former employees’ stolen credentials to log in.

 Of course, this crime raises serious questions about the prison system and prisoner supervision.
 Officials in Ohio say the crime occurred because of lax security.